AlexeyKopchinskiy/Portfolio-project-2/README.md

 ## Future Enhancements

 - Add more quiz categories and questions.
-- Implement user authentication and profile management.
-- Add a leaderboard to display top scores.
 - Enhance the user interface with more animations and effects.

 ## License